 You can rotate the display by making the selection on the drop-down menu.

 You can also center the display by clicking on “TV alignment” and adjusting the viewable area by using the “SHIFT” and Arrow keys to do any adjustments.

 You can broadcast the display across multiple screens by selecting “Enabled Unified Desktop mode.”

-You can mirror the display to show the same image on both your Chromebook and the external monitor by pressing Ctrl + Fullscreen on the Chromebook keyboard, or F4 on a traditional keyboard.
+You can mirror the display to show the same image on both your Chromebook and the external monitor by pressing “CTRL + Full Screen” on the Chromebook keyboard, or F4 on a traditional keyboard.
 This will show whatever’s on your laptop’s display on your external display at the same time.

 With your Chromebook connected to an external monitor, you can watch YouTube videos, play games, watch movies, browse the web, view images, or do whatever you do on a much nicer screen.
 Isn’t that cool?

 If you have any questions, just leave a comment and I’ll get back to you.